cbev0x/cbev0x.github.io/_posts/2026-02-12-HackTheBox-Intentions.md

 nature')#
 ```

 That will return a valid genre for all nature related images, as well as complete the the rest of that query in order to make it valid.
-Without being able to use spaces in our query, we're limited to the current database/table as we won't be able to supply things like UNION SELECT * FROM … .
+Without being able to use spaces in our query, we're limited to the current database/table as we won't be able to supply things like `UNION SELECT * FROM ... `.

-I start researching some methods to bypass this via Unicode or other forms and discover that by inputting inline comments (/*this is a comment*/) where the spaces should be, MySQL interprets these as separators effectively acting as space characters.
+I start researching some methods to bypass this via Unicode or other forms and discover that by inputting inline comments (`/*this is a comment*/`) where the spaces should be, MySQL interprets these as separators effectively acting as space characters.
 This is intended to be used to make queries look neater by splitting them up and allowing for text to describe what each query is being utilized for.

 ## Dumping Application's Database
 [This article](https://portswigger.net/web-security/sql-injection) and [PayloadAllTheThings SQLi cheat sheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/SQL%20Injection/README.md) are both good references for manually enumerating databases in MySQL.